fmcooper/stable-SM/README.md

 https://github.com/fmcooper/stable-SM

-Data and software version information can be found in the following paper:
+Data and software information can be found in the following paper:
 Two-sided profile-based optimality in the stable marriage problem
 Authors: Frances Cooper and David Manlove
-Submitted to MATCH-UP 2019

-The data is located at: https://doi.org/10.5281/zenodo.2542703 The software is located at: https://doi.org/10.5281/zenodo.2545798
+The paper is located at: https://arxiv.org/abs/1905.06626 The data is located at: https://doi.org/10.5281/zenodo.2542703 The software is located at: https://doi.org/10.5281/zenodo.2545798